gordonforce/debian-java-development-environment/README.md

 ## License

-The MIT License as described in this project's LICENSE file.
+The MIT License as described in the LICENSE file.

-mvn wrapper:wrapper -Dmaven=3.9.10